1

 Salsa Verde Chicken Casserole

-This is a rich and tasty combination of all the Tex-Mex dishes blended into one packed, beautiful casserole.
-Best of all, it’s ready in only half an hour! —Janet McCormick, Proctorville, Ohio
+This is a rich and surprisingly tasty rendition of a number of Tex-Mex dishes fused into one packed, beautiful casserole.
+Best of all, it’s ready in hardly any time! —Janet McCormick, Proctorville, Ohio

 Scalloped Sweet Corn Casserole